TouchFLO 3D: HTC Touch Diamond2/HTC Touch Pro2/HTC Tilt 2 (AT&T)

 At the 2009 Mobile World Congress, more extensive changes were revealed.
 A Calendar tab, featuring month and day views, was introduced.
 The Stock tab was revised; it no longer displays graphs, but instead displays the quote and whether it has increased or decreased.
 The contacts tab was also changed: tapping on a contact displays a subscreen with several new tabs: a contact details tab, and tabs which display text messages, emails, and the call history associated with that contact.
 The Settings tab has been expanded to include more aspects such as G-sensor and contact card.
 In addition, a replacement for the Tasks Screen has been devised: all tabs now have an arrangement in landscape format.
 To give extra screen space, the slider will shrink to a small button on the bottom left, which when pressed will expand to reveal the entire slider.
 Alternatively, in both portrait and landscape modes, a quick swipe left or right can flip tabs one at a time.

-Third-party interest

-There have been several third-party add-on tabs created.
-These include: